audibleblink/sdlc/the-backend.md

 is rare, but still happens occasionally.
 It's often introduced by 3rd party libraries or failing to validate input before passing user-supplied input to `eval` or `exec`-like commands.

+### Solution

+User-supplied input should never be passed to any kind of `eval` or `system()`-like functions.
+These functions should be used sparingly but if they are necessary, ensure that input is verified against a whitelist.

 ### Examples

 Using the latest version of some library does not guarantee that the there are no security